 Posted in materials

-A look at what's on tap for seating manufacturer Howe in 2017, as well as trends at large.
+A look at 2017 seating from manufacturer Howe, as well as trends at large.

 Howe's Usu table is a folding table that has a notable chair hanger function.
 Advantages include easy floor cleaning and better hygiene.
 All images courtesy of Howe.